rgwood/Project-Santa-Cruz-Private-Preview/user-guides/updating/usb_updating.md

 - Windows or Linux PC with an available USB Type C port.

-- USB-C cable, included in the Santa Cruz devkit.
+- USB-C cable, included in the Project Santa Cruz Development Kit.

 - Ballpoint pen or small screwdriver.
 This will be used to toggle the DIP switches of the carrier board.